25 Facts About Queen Elizabeth II Most People Don’t Know

 Check out the plans for the Queen’s Platinum Jubilee in Canada.

 She has a few nicknames

-Back when she was still Princess Elizabeth, she was called “Lilibet” by close family, because she couldn’t pronounce her own name, while her husband, the Duke of Edinburgh, is known to call her “Cabbage.”
+Back when she was still Princess Elizabeth, she was called “Lilibet” by close family, because she couldn’t pronounce her own name, while her husband, the Duke of Edinburgh, is known to have called her “Cabbage.”
 Then there are her great-grandchildren.
 At age two-and-a-half, Prince George took to calling her “Gan-gan,” the Duchess of Cambridge revealed in a BBC TV special interview a few years ago.
-Finally, a not so affectionate nickname was bestowed upon the Queen by her Uncle Edward.
+Finally, a not-so affectionate nickname was bestowed upon the Queen by her Uncle Edward.
 In letters published in 1988, he referred to his niece as “Shirley Temple” on account of her “dumpy” frame and curly hair, which looked similar to that of the child star.
 Queen Elizabeth II’s full name is Elizabeth Alexandra Mary.
 Dating back to WWII, more traditional names are still favoured for middle names and over 10 per cent of British babies today are still given two middle names.